FAQ

 Is Homebirth Safe?

-Here is another great study to check out, which was done in the Netherlands.
+Here is another study to check out, which was done in the Netherlands.
 The conclusion of that study: “We found no increased risk of adverse perinatal outcomes for planned home births among low-risk women.
 Our results may only apply to regions where home births are well integrated into the maternity care system.”

 I encourage you to do all of the research on the safety of homebirth in order to make a truly informed choice.
+Homebirth comes with risk, as does hospital birth.
+It is important to understand the risks & make a decision that feels safest for you!

 what is the midwives model of care?